laninsky/reference_aligning_to_established_loci/README.md

 bash phasing.sh
 ```

+Output will include a {samplename}*.1.fa and {samplename}*.2.fa file for each of the samples you listed in samples.txt (containing the first and second allele for each locus, respectively), and a file giving the coverage per sample for each locus ("coverage_summary.txt").
+The coverage file will be input into Step 4 to summarize over all the samples.

 #Step 4
 Summarizing coverage.
 These commands will obtain a locus-by-locus summary of coverage and sample size.
-The output file will give the locus name in the first column, how many samples that locus was present in, and then the average coverage across these samples.
+The output file ("locus_coverage_data.txt") will give the locus name in the first column, how many samples that locus was present in, and then the average coverage across these samples.
 Make sure summarize_coverage.R is in the folder with your samplename.1.fa and samplename.2.fa files.
 ```
 grep ">" reference.fa | sed 's/>//g' > fasta_names
 Rscript summarize_coverage.R